Streaming enumeration on nested documents: Proofs from Section

 \begin{claim} Let $\cD$ be a $k$-bounded \dsabbr and let $v$ be a node in $\cD$.
 For some sequence $\mu_1,\ldots,\mu_m$ that contains exactly the elements in $\L_{\cD}(v)$ without repetition, {\sc Enumerate} can produce each element $\mu_i$ for $i\in[2,m]$ with delay $c(\vert \mu_{i-1}\vert + \vert \mu_i\vert)$, and $\mu_1$ with delay $c\vert\mu_1\vert$, where $c$ is a constant. \end{claim} \begin{proof} The sequence in question is the one given by the total order $T_1<\cdots <T_m$ of total output trees rooted in $v$, for which $\mu_i = {\sf print}(T_i)$.
 Let $c'$ be the constant in Lemma~\ref{appendix:next-tree-almost-linear-delay} and let $d$ be a constant such that ${\sf print}(T)$ can be produced in time $d\vert T \vert$.
 We have that {\sc BuildTree} can build a tree $T$ in size.
 In Lemma~\ref{appendix:next-tree-almost-linear-delay} it is shown that the first tree $T_1$ in the sequence can be generated in time $c'\vert T_1\vert$, and in Lemma~\ref{appendix:tree-size} we show that $\vert T_1\vert \leq 2k\vert \mu_1\vert$.
 From this, it follows that $\mu_1$ can be produced in time $2k(c'+d)\vert \mu_1\vert$.
 For each $i\in[2,m]$ Lemma~\ref{appendix:next-tree-almost-linear-delay} shows that $T_i$ can be generated in time $c'(\vert T_{i-1}\vert + \vert T_i\vert)$.
 We can bound this number by $2kc'(\vert \mu_{i-1}\vert + \vert \mu_i\vert)$ using Lemma~\ref{appendix:tree-size}.
 Printing the output takes time $d\vert T_i\vert$, so the total time is $2kc'(\vert \mu_{i-1}\vert + \vert \mu_i\vert) + 2kd\vert \mu_i\vert$, which is bounded by $2k(c'+d)(\vert \mu_{i-1}\vert + \vert \mu_i\vert)$.
 We conclude the proof by taking $c = 2k(c'+d)$. \end{proof}

 We optimize this result to obtain the desired statement.

 \begin{proposition}[Proposition~\ref{ds:lindelay}] Fix $k\in\nat$.
 Let $\cD$ be an unambiguous and $k$-bounded \dsabbr.
-Then the set $\L_{\cD}(v)$ can be enumerated with output-linear delay for any node $v$ in $\cD$. \end{proposition} \begin{proof} Let $c'$ be the constant from Claim~\ref{appendix:ds-almost-linear-delay}.
-We have that the elements in $\L_{\cD}(v)$ can be enumerated with delay proportional to the size of each output, plus the size of the previous output.
-Moreover, the first output can be produced in constant time.
-Let $\mu_1,\ldots,\mu_m$ be the elements in $\L_{\cD}(v)$ in the order that the algorithm from Claim~\ref{appendix:ds-almost-linear-delay} produces them.
-We utilize this algorithm as an oracle to retrieve each output $\mu_i$ in order.
-After each output is obtained, it is printed in an auxiliary tape instead of the output tape.
-Then the oracle is called to obtain the following output $\mu_{i+1}$.
-Once $c'\vert\mu_i\vert$ steps have been taken in the oracle, $\mu_i$ is printed to the output tape.
-After this, the call to obtain $\mu_{i+1}$ is resumed.
-This output is then obtained $c(\vert\mu_{i}\vert + \vert\mu_{i+1})$ steps after the oracle was called, but only $c\vert\mu_{i+1}\vert$ steps after $\mu_i$ was printed.
-From this, we have that for each $i\in[1,m]$, printing $\mu_i$ takes time $(2c'+d)\vert \mu_i\vert$, where $d$ arises from the modifications to the algorithm.
-By taking the constant $c = (2c'+d)$ we obtain output-linear delay. \end{proof}
+Then the set $\L_{\cD}(v)$ can be enumerated with output-linear delay for any node $v$ in $\cD$. \end{proposition} \begin{proof} Let $c$ be the constant from Claim~\ref{appendix:ds-almost-linear-delay}, and let $\mu_1,\ldots,\mu_m$ be the elements in $\L_{\cD}(v)$ in the order that the algorithm from Claim~\ref{appendix:ds-almost-linear-delay} produces them.
+We have that $\mu_1$ can be produced in $c|\mu_1|$ steps, whereas each other $\mu_i$ can be produced in $c(|\mu_{i-1}|+|\mu_i|)$ steps.
+Our algorithm consists in printing the output set in order in an auxiliary tape, and to simply wait $2c\cdot|\mu_i|$ steps to print each output $\mu_i$ to the actual output tape.
+To see why this is possible to do, note that each output $\mu_i$ will be printed in the auxiliary tape after at most $c|\mu_1| + c(|\mu_1|+|\mu_2|) + c(|\mu_2|+|\mu_3|) + \cdots + c(|\mu_{i-1}|+|\mu_i|)$ steps, which is less than $2c\cdot(|\mu_1|+|\mu_2|+\cdots+|\mu_i|)$.
+This guarantees that at the moment each output $\mu_i$ need to be printed in the output tape, it will be available in the auxiliary tape.
+Since this clearly works with output-linear delay, the statement follows. \end{proof}